REALWorld Law

 Norway

-In principle, the parties to a contract are free to agree whether security is to be provided for the performance of their contractual obligations.
+In principle, the parties to a contract are free to agree whether security should be provided for the performance of their contractual obligations.
 The standard documents require both the contractor and the builder/client to provide security.

 The client must also provide security for the fulfilment of its contractual obligations.
 The security covers claims in respect of the obligations to be performed by the contractor up to the time when the final invoice is received by the client from the contractor.